-Be Strict With Oneself to Discipline Others
+Be Strict With Oneself First in Order to Discipline Others

-I had a close work partnership with an elderly sister in general affairs.
-After working with her for some time, I found her to be careless in her work and that she did not accept.
+The church arranged for me to work together with an elderly sister in a duty that involved general church affairs.
+After working with her for some time, I found her to be careless in her work and that she did not accept the truth.
 As such, I formed an opinion about her.
-Gradually, the normal relationship between us was lost, we couldn’t get along well, and were unable to partner up in work.
-I felt that it was mostly her fault that our relationship had come to this point, and so I tried to figure out all kinds of ways to communicate with her so that she could get to know herself.
-But all my attempts to communicate with her ended in vain or were even counterproductive.
-In the end we parted ways, our issues unresolved.
-This made me even more assured that she was not a person who accepts the truth.
-After that, arranged for me to stay with a different host family.
-Soon after, I discovered many problems also existed with the host family brother and sister, and I again “labored” to communicate with them, but all my attempts were ineffective, and they began to hold prejudices against me.
-Faced with these circumstances, I was very troubled and puzzled: Why do the people I meet not accept the truth?
-Until one day, I found the source of the problem when I ran up against a wall at work.
+Gradually, the normal relationship between us was lost, we couldn’t get along well, and were unable to work harmoniously together.
+I felt that it was entirely her fault that our relationship had come to this point, and so I tried to figure out all kinds of ways to communicate with her so that she could know herself.
+But all my attempts to communicate with her ended in vain or were sometimes even counterproductive.
+In the end we parted ways in enmity.
+So, I was even surer that she was not a person who accepted the truth.
+After that, the church arranged for me to stay with a different host family.
+Soon after, I discovered many problems with the host family brother and sister, and I again “labored” to give them fellowship, but all my attempts were ineffective, and they began to feel prejudiced against me.
+Faced with these circumstances, I was very troubled and puzzled: Why do all the people I meet not accept the truth?
+One day, I found the source of the problem when in my work I hit a wall.

-After realizing all of this, I began to pay attention to my own entry and solving my own problems first when things happened.
-When communicating with brothers and sisters subsequently, there were components of self-knowledge in my communication.
-This was when I found my brothers and sisters to have changed.
-They began to show some knowledge of their own corruption, and we gradually developed a harmonious partnership.
-Faced with facts, I was finally able to see that when issues arise, it is extremely important to get to know oneself and solve one’s own problems first.
-Only then can we live out our normal humanity, have a harmonious partnership with others, and profit from our life experiences.
+After realizing all of this, I began to pay attention to my own entry.
+When encountering issues, I first reflected on and knew myself, and focused on seeking the truth to solve my own problems.
+Subsequently, when I communicated the truth with my brothers and sisters, they began to show some knowledge of their own corruption, and we gradually developed a harmonious partnership.
+Only when faced with the facts had I finally been able to see that, when issues arise, it is extremely important to get to know oneself and solve one’s own problems first; only then can we live out our normal humanity, have a harmonious partnership with others, and reap the harvest of our life experiences.